View Profile Page

 Before joining Montclair State University in 2000, I was a freelance photographer for The New York Times, McGraw-Hill, Pearson Publications, Castrol, NJ Monthly, The Montclair Art Museum, Gibbons Law, Visiting Nurse of Northern NJ, The Yogi Berra Museum, NJIT, Stevens Institute of Technology, The Peddie School, Blair Academy, and Montclair State University along with numerous design firms and advertising agencies.

 Along with the work I do for the University, I also make photographs for myself that are exhibited and published.
-I am regularly asked to speak about my work to groups of photographers and will be leading workshops this summer.
+I am regularly asked to speak about my work to groups of photographers and also lead workshops for other photographers interested in photographing people in public spaces.
 You can see more of my personal work here: http://www.mikepeters-photography.com/Personal-Projects

 I began this project as a search in which I didn't know what I was looking for.
 All I knew for sure was that I was deeply unsettled by many of the events that seemed to come right after the turn of this new millennium.
 The terror of September 11 had left its indelible mark on our national psyche and there seemed to be some confusion as to how to move forward.
 I felt greatly unsettled and was interested in photographing what it looked and felt like to be in this place, at this time.